 How do you breastfeed with full breasts?

-If you see your little one banging their head off your nipple, they’re trying to draw it out so they can latch better.
+You may see your little one banging their head off your nipple as they try to draw it out so they can latch better.

-Tip 3: Hand-express to help your baby get started
+The best tip we can give?
+Hand-express to help your baby get started.

-With time, your body and your baby will find their rhythm, and problems with painful letdown or very full breasts will resolve themselves, even for those of us whose boobs are bigger.
+With time, your body and your baby will find their rhythm, and problems like full breasts or issues with latching will become a thing of the past.